Shihan Kanungo

 Hello there!
 I’m Shihan—thanks for stopping by.
 I live in Palo Alto, CA. I am deeply fascinated by mathematics, physics, language, and music.
 I play the violin, compose with my MPK Mini Plus, and have a music taste that defies genre (and occasionally logic).
 When I’m not actively immersed in one of these pursuits, there’s a good chance I’m sitting very still, appearing contemplative—while secretly daydreaming about my next snack.
 I aspire to nurture my passions and use them to make meaningful contributions to the world ... ideally with a bit of joy, curiosity, and the occasional pastry along the way.

-Current Music Recs: Renaissance by Beyonce (Spotify), and Remain In Light by Angelique Kidjo.
+Current Music Recs: We Stay Ugly 'Til The Pretty Decays by Mara Calder (Spotify), and Remain In Light by Angelique Kidjo.
 Also, these playlists, with one song each from my favorite albums from 2025: pop and jazz.